-CHAPTER 10 WV INCOME MAINTENANCE MANUAL 10.4 Income 10.4 Offsetting losses from farm self-employment activ accomplished as follows: rities is Step 1: Determine gross monthly farm employment income. self- Step 2: Determine monthly farm business prorated over the same period of time prorate income. costs, used to Step 3: Subtract the business costs from the farm income to determine the negative that is the net monthly loss.
-0 Step 4: Determine gross non-farm, self-empl income. oyment Step 5: Subtract monthly business costs for th farm, self-employment enterprise from result of Step 4.
-Step 6: Subtract the result of Step 3 (losses farm self-employment) from the re Step 5.
-Step 7: If the result of Step 6 is \$0 or greater, of the farm loss is complete.
-The obtained is used as the total self-empl income for the AG.
-If the result of Step negative figure, the difference betwe amount of farm loss and the amount farm self-employment income now be the net farm loss amount.
-Proceed to St amount oyment o 6 is a een the of non- ecomes Step 8: Add together the total gross earned (excluding the result from Step 5) ar unearned income of the AG.
-Step 9: Subtract the net farm loss (Step 7) fr total arrived at in Step 8.
-This is the fina monthly income for use in the gross test. al gross NOTE: When the final gross monthly income is a n number, 0 (zero) is used as the income. egative
+Offsetting losses from farm self-employment activities is accomplished as follows:

+- Step 1: Determine gross monthly farm selfemployment income. - Step 2: Determine monthly farm business costs, prorated over the same period of time used to prorate income. - Step 3: Subtract the business costs from the gross farm income to determine the negative number that is the net monthly loss. - Step 4: Determine gross non-farm, self-employment income. - Step 5: Subtract monthly business costs for the nonfarm, self-employment enterprise from the result of Step 4. - Step 6: Subtract the result of Step 3 (losses due to farm self-employment) from the result of Step 5. - Step 7: If the result of Step 6 is \$0 or greater, offsetting the farm loss is complete.
+The amount obtained is used as the total self-employment income for the AG.
+If the result of Step 6 is a negative figure, the difference between the amount of farm loss and the amount of nonfarm self-employment income now becomes the net farm loss amount.
+Proceed to Step 8. - Step 8: Add together the total gross earned income (excluding the result from Step 5) and total unearned income of the AG.

+Step 9: Subtract the net farm loss (Step 7) from the total arrived at in Step 8.
+This is the final gross monthly income for use in the gross income test.

+NOTE: When the final gross monthly income is a negative number, 0 (zero) is used as the income.